 }

-Hybrid inheritance is a combination of different types of inheritance, such as single, multiple (via interfaces), and multilevel.
-It's less common and can lead to complex class relationships.
+Hybrid inheritance is a combination of two or more types of inheritance, such as single and hierarchical.
+It’s less common and can lead to complex class relationships.

 Cyclic inheritance occurs when classes form a circular relationship in their inheritance hierarchy.
-This is usually a design flaw and should be avoided as it can lead to confusion and issues in the code.
+This is generally avoided as it can lead to confusion and design flaws.